 T55 ETEM 582 Human Performance in the Organization

-Have you ever wondered why some careers soar and others stall?
-Why you find it easy to build relationships with some people - but not others?
+Why do some careers soar and others stall?
+Why it is easy to build relationships with some people - but not others?
 Why some teams function well and consistently outperform others?
-Are you curious about what kind of manager you are, or will be?
-Do you want to know more about how organizations decide who to hire and who to promote?
-Human Performance in the Organization is designed to help you answer these questions.
+Curious about what kind of managers are leaders, or will be?
+Want to know more about how organizations decide who to hire and who to promote?
+Human Performance in the Organization is designed to help answer these questions.
 The content is a mix of relevant theory, personal reflection, and practical application.
 Our goal is to understand human performance at all levels of the organization.
 Topics include performance and career management; negotiation and influence; power and politics; mentoring and coaching; high-performance teams; conflict management; talent development and succession planning; and change management.

 Credit 3 units.